YugabyteDB-Samples/pg-migrated-apps/README.md

 1. Fill out application instructions in `/apps/APP_NAME.md`
 2. Mark the application migration status in the table below as DONE.
+3. Issue a pull request to contribute to this project.

 |     | Name                | Description                                                                                                                                                                                        | GitHub                                                                                                                                                                                    | Instructions                                     | Status |
 | --- | ------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------ | ------ |